tandemdude/hikari-lightbulb/docs/source/by-examples/050_dependencies.md

 ### Basic

-Now a basic worked example with a working command you should be able to drop straight into your own bot.
+A basic worked example with a working command you should be able to drop straight into your own bot.

 :::{dropdown} Code
 ```python